reneghosh/cards/README.md

 # Formput

-FormPut is a typescript library for adding simple forme-based input maps to static websites.
+Forput is a typescript library for adding simple forme-based input maps to static websites.

 ## When to use it